vpsfreecz/vpsadminos/docs/containers/templates.md

 gem install --source https://rubygems.vpsfree.cz --prerelease osctl-repo libosctl
 ```

-To create a repository, you have to create a directory that is served by a web
+To create a repository, you have to prepare a directory that is served by a web
 server.
 Let's put the repository in `/var/www/vpsadminos-repo`.
 Configure your
 web server to serve this directory, then cd into it and initiate the repository: